rgattoni/VIO-project-with-Kimera_VIO/README.md

      `$ pip3 install cflib`

-It is also necessary to install the driver for "Crazyradio 2.0" and here are the instructions [https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/] (URL)
+It is also necessary to install the driver for "Crazyradio 2.0" and here are the instructions [https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/](URL)